 Dictionary.com defines "independence" as freedom from control, influence, support, aid, or the like, of others.
 It gives "freedom" as a synonym.

 What is "freedom"?
-It is defined as being "exemption from external control, interference, regulation, etc".
+It is defined as being "exemption from external control, interference, regulation...and the list goes on".
 Among its many definitions are also, "a liberty taken" and "civil liberty, as opposed to subjection to an arbitrary or despotic government".

-Dictionary.com also lists the synonyms "freedom", "independence", & "liberty" as referring to an absence of undue restrictions and an opportunity to exercise ones rights and powers.
+Dictionary.com also lists the synonyms "freedom", "independence", and "liberty" as referring to an absence of undue restrictions and an opportunity to exercise one's rights and powers.
 It says that "independence" implies not only lack of restrictions, but also the ability to stand alone, unsustained by anything else.

 Far too many have given up their liberties, their freedoms, and their independence for dependence on our government.
 And they like it that way.
-Many would like more dependence on our government though government health care &/or insurance, government control of banks and auto companies, and government oversight of anything the government can find to regulate.
+Many would like more dependence on our government through government health care and/or insurance, government control of banks and auto companies, and government oversight of anything the government can find to regulate.

 This is not the country our founding fathers intended for us to have.
 This is not the country many fought and died for.